 Food and food-soiled paper items, including paper towels, plates and napkins, pizza boxes and ice cream containers may be composted by setting out at the curb by 6:30 a.m. for Monday collection.
 For the purposes of the pilot, residents are asked to include only food and food-related items in the cart for collection.
 The County wants to gauge the amount of food and related materials that are diverted from landfills.
 Residents may continue to place yard trim beside the cart in paper yard trim bags or in another container with a tight-fitting lid marked "Yard Trim" or "Yard Waste".

-Collections began in the PepperMill/Carmody Hill and Wilburn areas on December 11, 2018, and on January 15, in the Tantallon/Ft.
+Collections began in the PepperMill/Carmody Hill and Wilburn areas in December of 2017, and in January 2018, in the Tantallon/Ft.
 Washington area.
 All materials are transported for processing at the County-owned Organics Composting Facility located at 6550 South East Crain Highway in Upper Marlboro, by the contracted hauler for the participating areas.
 If you reside in one of the targeted communities and would like to participate, please email us at firstname.lastname@example.org with your name, address, and a telephone number.
 There may still be time to join in this pioneering effort!